Get help now Make a donation

 How to stay active at home

-We know that staying active can be good for your mental health, but if you're unable to leave the house for any reason, staying active can feel like a challenge.
+We know that staying active can be good for your mental health.
+But if you're unable to leave the house for any reason, it can feel like a challenge.

 Here are a few suggestions for how you can stay active without leaving the house.
 Try and choose something you enjoy, and that fits into your daily life.
 You may need to try a few before you find something you like.
-You may also find that different things work for you at different times, depending on how you're feeling.
+You may also find that different things work for you, depending on how you're feeling.

-Chair-based exercises – if you have mobility problems, a physical condition, or find it difficult spending time out of a chair, the NHS website has activity routines you can try while sitting down.
+If you find it difficult to spend time standing, the NHS has activity routines you can try while sitting down.

-Play an active computer game – there are a few different gaming consoles you could try which involve actively moving your body while playing computer games.
+There are a few different consoles which involve moving your body while playing computer games.

-Dance – put on some music while you're cooking and dance around your kitchen, or have a mini dance party with your friends or family.
+Put on some music while you're cooking and dance around your kitchen.
+Why not have a mini dance party with your friends or family?

 More information and tips